scalar-labs/scalardl/docs/authentication.md

 * Advantages
     * HMAC is much faster than digital signatures.
 * Disadvantages
-    * Asset records and asset proofs do not have non-repudiation property.
+    * Asset records and asset proofs do not have the nonrepudiation property.

 ### Which should I use?